JaakkoRautanen/affinity/README.md

 ## TODO

 Create script which modifies all svg files like this:
- - adds css style and classes
+ - adds css style and classes [done]
- - removes styles not needed
+ - removes styles not needed [done]
  - creates drawio library
  - add `editableCssRules=.*;`
  - resizes elements to 80
  - adds names to elements

+Update readme.md